freeverseio/laos-examples/ETHDenver2024/README.md

 No bridges are required.

 ## I don’t believe you.
-Show me the proof!
+Show me the proof.

 Here are the Opensea links to the [Ethereum](https://opensea.io/collection/eth-laos-bridgeless-minting) and [Polygon](https://opensea.io/collection/universal-polygon-collection) public collections of assets minted via LAOS' bridgeless pattern.
-No ETH or MATIC were used to mint these assets!
+No ETH or MATIC were used to mint these assets.

 ## Ideas for buidling DApps on LAOS Network